AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 end Child'To_String;
 ```

-Child may be overriden, the implementer may decide to not call parent if needed.
+Child may be overridden; the implementer may decide not to call the parent if needed.

 For the formatter, by default, components are provided in order.
-The formater
+The formatter
-also has the possibility of detecting whcih components belong to which type
+also has the possibility of detecting which components belong to which type
 by tracking the Open/Close calls in a stack.

-# To_String for Tasks and Protected Types
+## To_String for Tasks and Protected Types

 Tasks will first display task ids, followed by discriminants if any: